 They’re also all quite different from each other, with some focusing on local handicrafts, some on food, and some on particular themes.

-There’s one guest market hosted by a different country each year–in 2019 it was Lebanon–where you can sample international cuisine, as well as a Village of Sharing which is set up by numerous local charities and whose proceeds are then donated.
+There’s one guest market hosted by a different country each year where you can sample international cuisine, as well as a Village of Sharing which is set up by numerous local charities and whose proceeds are then donated.

 If you’re looking for the oldest Christmas market in France, the one that started way back in 1570, head to Place de la Cathédrale.